TrevorBrandtIT/azure-network-protocols/README.md

 - Create an RG in Azure with two VMs in it, one running Windows and the other running Linux.
 - Observe Network Topology within Azure.
 - Download Wireshark.
-- Observe and Send Traffic usin Wireshark and Command Prompt.
+- Observe and Send Traffic using Wireshark and Command Prompt.

 <h2>Actions and Observations</h2>